 There are also a variety of physical factors, which might act as warning signs that someone has started to experiment with drugs and might be forming an addiction.
 Illegal drugs like cocaine and heroin impact behavior and the body immediately, and after a short time abusing these and other illicit substances, an addict may present the following signs of drug abuse:

 - Clumsiness or reduced coordination

 - Lack of appetite and changes in weight

 - Bloodshot eyes or dilated pupils

 Remaining vigilant and communicative within the family unit is one of the most significant ways to catch a drug addiction before it becomes a chronic condition and tears the family apart.
 Statistics suggest that individuals who use drugs are at high risk for contracting diseases like HIV, and are at an increased risk of death and permanent injury.

-Children are some of the biggest victims of a parent’s drug abuse as kids who grow up in a household where a parent has an addiction are four times as likely to develop an addiction of their own when they grow up.
+Children are some of the biggest victims of addiction within the family as kids who grow up in a household where a parent has an addiction are four times as likely to develop an addiction of their own when they grow up.
 Kids may also get into more trouble in school and develop behavioral problems even if they don’t end up turning to drugs on their own.
 A future of neglect, abandonment, and emotional problems isn’t something any child should have to experience.